oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

 ![Key scheduled panel](images/task5/scheduled-encryption-panel.png)
 5. Check the Work request for the same - Updating environment.

-**Note**: When the custom key is active, the key version will be displayed on the screen and you can go to the Key management screen, by clicking the Key link and perform Key management operations such as
+**Note**: When the custom key is active, the key version will be displayed on the screen and you can go to the Key management screen, by clicking the Key link and perform Key management operations such as:
 - Key Rotate, Key Rotate with external key/BYOK (Bring your own key) - Key rotation creates a new key version.
 Fusion will automatically change the key version and will reflect the new version in the Encryption resource of the environment detail page.
 This change is seamless for the fusion application user and required no downtime.
 - Enable/Disable key to remove access to fusion environments from the user interface and also from the backend.
 Key Disable operation affects Fusion environments in a few minutes while enabling the Key back will take an hour or so.
 ![Key details](images/task5/vault-key-details.png)